-- Printouts of Medicaid Electronic Remittance Advice (ERA) screens; - Rejection letters accompanying returned claims are not considered proof of timely filing as they do not reference a specific individual recipient or date of service; and - Post Office "certified" mail receipts and receipts from other delivery carriers.
+- 1. Printouts of Medicaid Electronic Remittance Advice (ERA) screens; - 2.
+Rejection letters accompanying returned claims are not considered proof of timely filing as they do not reference a specific individual beneficiary or date of service; and - 3.
+Post Office "certified" mail receipts and receipts from other delivery carriers.